yuwenwang77/yuwenwang77.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my page!
 I am Yuwen Wang (王禹文), a Ph.D.
 Candidate in the Department of Biomedical Engineering at The Chinese University of Hong Kong.
 My research focuses on nano-biomaterials and functional hydrogels for musculoskeletal disease treatment.
-Currently, I develop nature-inspired nanoparticles for bone regeneration and establish organ-on-a-chip platforms for disease modeling.
+Currently, I develop nature-inspired nanoparticles for bone regeneration and establish microphysiological system platforms for disease modeling.

 I hold a B.Sc. in Applied Chemistry from Shandong University (2020) and an M.Res. in Nanomaterials from Imperial College London (2021).
-My research interest includes: Smart nanoparticles, Functional hydrogel systems, and Advanced organ-on-a-chip platforms for: Musculoskeletal regeneration and Anti-aging therapeutics.
+My research interest includes: Smart nanoparticles, Functional hydrogel systems, and Advanced microphysiological system platforms for: Musculoskeletal regeneration and Anti-aging therapeutics.

 # 🔥 News